The origins of monasteries

 Boniface’s authority over these bishops was confirmed when he was made Archbishop of Mainz and Primate of Germany in 751.

-Boniface was also instrumental in providing the Carolingians with the crown of the Franks.
+Boniface was also instrumental in providing the Carolingian with the crown of the Franks.
 He negotiated with the Pope that the Merovingian king was replaced by a Carolingian king.

 At the age of 75 Boniface retired and went on a last mission to Friesland.
 He met his end in Dokkum (Frisi) at Pentecost (5 June), 754, when a band of pagan Frisians killed him as he was reading the Scriptures to a group of converts.
 He was buried at his request at the famous monastery of Fulda, which he had founded.
 The land on which the monastery was built was donated to Boniface by Carloman in 744.

-There was an obvious vested interest for both the missionaries and the Carolingians to work closely together.
+There was an obvious vested interest for both the missionaries and the Carolingian to work closely together.

 Irish missionaries from the Monastery of Rathmelsigi travelled with Willbrordus around 690 to the Low Countries.
 According to tradition he settles in Wervershoof (the hof of Werenfridus) in West Frisia.
 From here he travelled to Dorestad and from here further east to the Betuwe (Elst)